Source code for gplugins.palace.get_capacitance

 )

-from gplugins.gmsh import get_mesh
+from gplugins.common.utils.get_component_with_net_layers import (

 from gdsfactory.config import home